Share this page?

 Help with addictions and addictive behaviours is available, however, military personnel, for many different reasons often find engagement with civilian services problematic.

 “Those who serve in the Armed Forces, whether Regular or Reserve, those who have served in the past, and their families, should face no disadvantage compared to other citizens in the provision of public and commercial services.”
 (Military Covenant)

 Military SMART has been created as an extension to the popular UK SMART Recovery Program.
 Working in partnership with military welfare units and treatment agencies across the country, we aim to make the SMART form of mutual-aid far more accessible to our military personnel.

-Currently being piloted in England and Wales… Teen SMART is a self-help support programme, facilitated by qualified adults, which offers a place for young people to get together to try to think about and change their behaviours.
+Currently being piloted in select organisations across the UK… Teen SMART is a self-help support programme, facilitated by qualified adults, which offers a place for young people to get together to try to think about and change their behaviours.